JakeWendling/COE332/homework07/README.md

 kubectl apply -f jakew57-test-flask-service.yml
 ```

-This starts two containers, one for the Flask application, and one for the Redis database.
+This starts two kubernetes services, one for the Flask application, and one for the Redis database.
 When running this for the first time, it will take a few minutes to download the data.
 Once this is done, the following commands will work.

 ### Requesting Data